Comparing Graphs via Persistence Distortion: Computation of Continuous Distance

 Furthermore, for each of the $\Eone-\Vone+1$ number of edges not in the shortest path tree $T$ rooted at $\bp$, say $e = (w_1,w_2)$, it must contain one local maximum for the distance function $\done{bp}$.
 Indeed, by property of shortest path distance, we know that $\done{\bp}(w_1) \le \done{\bp}(w_2) + \length(e)$ and $\done{\bp}(w_2) \le \done{\bp}(w_1) + \length(e)$.
 If the equality does not hold in either of these two relations, then as we move $x$ from the endpoint with lower distance value, say $w_1$, to $w_2$ along $e$, the shortest distance must first increase and then decrease, meaning that there is a local maximum in the interior of $e$.
 Specifically, the local maximum happens at the point $v\in e$ such that $\done{\bp}(w_1) + \|w_1 - v \| = \done \bp(w_2) + \| v - w_2 \|$, and there are two shortest paths from $\bp$ to $v$, one passing through $w_1$ and the other passing through $w_2$.
 If the equality holds for one of them, say $\done{\bp}(w_2) = \done{\bp}(w_1) + \length(e)$, then $w_2$ may or may not be a local maximum.

 Overall, each edge in $G$, whether it is a tree edge or non-tree edge in $T$, will produce at most one local maximum for the distance function $\done{\bp}$.
 The claim the follows. \end{proof}

 As the basepoint $\bp$ moves, the position of the local maximum within an edge may stay or may move \emph{continuously} along the edge $e$.
 The above claim states that for a fixed basepoint, there can be at most one maximum in an edge $e\in \Eone$.
-Hence instead of tracking $\birthp$ (which could move continuously), we now associate the identity of $\birthp$ with the \emph{birth-edge} $\deathe \in \Eone$ that contains $\birthp$, and tracks the changes of the birth-edge $\deathe:[0, \length(\ebase)] \to \Eone$ as the basepoint moves: In particular, as $s\in [0, \length(\ebase)]$ changes, $\deathe(s)$ could remain the same edge, or it could change to a different one.
+Hence instead of tracking $\birthp$ (which could move continuously), we now associate the identity of $\birthp$ with the \emph{birth-edge} $\deathe \in \Eone$ that contains $\birthp$, and track the changes of the birth-edge $\deathe:[0, \length(\ebase)] \to \Eone$ as the basepoint moves: In particular, as $s\in [0, \length(\ebase)]$ changes, $\deathe(s)$ can remain as the same edge, or it can change to a different one.
 We now investigate each of these two cases.

 \paragraph{Case 1: $\deathe$ does not change.}

 For a fixed edge $e\in \Eone$ we introduce the function $\geode_e: [0, \length(\ebase)] \to \mathbb{R}$ where, for any $s\in [0, \length(\ebase)]$, $\geode_e(s)$ is the distance from the basepoint $\bp(s)$ to the unique maximum (if it exists) in $e$; $\geode_e(s) = +\infty$ if the distance function $\done{\bp(s)}$ does not have a local maximum in $e$.
 We refer to the portion of $\geode_e$ with finite value as \emph{well-defined}.
 Intuitively, the function $\geode_e$ serves as the same role as the distance function $\geod_x$ in Section \ref{subsec:deathtime}, and similar to Claim \ref{claim:distancetonode}, we have the following characterization for this distance function.